top of page

 Mike Walsh

 Mike Walsh has been associated with Dollar and the Hillfoots for 48 years.
 He loves the area and knows that it is an ideal cycling hub.
+He has been a member of Dollar CC.
+He has completed marathons in the Middle East and half marathons in Scotland.
+Cycling, golf and running are activities he still enjoys and he is keen to promote sport for all.

 Jamie Brown